Attryy/Setting-up-your-Python-ML-system/Setup_steps_for_ML_Python.md

 ## _Section 8_ - OpenCV 3

 That's most everything you'll need to get started with Machine Learning.
 Since I often work with sequences of images though, I also want to install OpenCV in my virtual environment.
+This is an optional section.
+It only applies to those planning to mix CV (computer vision) with their ML (machine learning).

 Install these dependencies first
 `$ sudo apt-get install build-essential cmake pkg-config`